ArjaanBuijk/CarND_Traffic_Sign_Classifier_Project/Traffic_Sign_Classifier_writeup.md

 I did not study the effect of modifying the architecture of the network, except the addition of the dropout layer already described above.

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 93.2%
+The model was able to correctly guess all the 5 traffic signs.

 ####3.
 Softmax probabilities for new images from web